OpenConext-Attic/OpenConext-eduproxy/README.md

 [![codecov.io](https://codecov.io/gh/OpenConext/OpenConext-eduproxy/coverage.svg)](https://codecov.io/gh/OpenConext/OpenConext-eduproxy)

-EDUProxy is a SAML Proxy acting as a Identity Provider for all eduGain Service Providers and as a ServiceProvider for the OpenConext Identity Provider.
+EDUProxy is a SAML Proxy acting as a Identity Provider for all eduGain Service Providers and as a ServiceProvider in the OpenConext SAML Federation

 The Proxy behaviour can be configured in order for the EDUProxy to be used as a generic IdP-SP SAML proxy with hooks for authnResponse 'enrichment'.

 ## [Getting started](#getting-started)